-But as the infection can spread through close contact, it's important to isolate if you're diagnosed with it.
+Because the infection can be passed on through close contact, it's important to isolate if you're diagnosed with it.

 You may be asked to isolate at home if your symptoms are mild.

-Things you can do to avoid getting monkeypox while travelling
+Things you can do to avoid getting and passing on monkeypox

-Although monkeypox is rare, there are things you can do to reduce your risk of getting it while travelling in west and central Africa.
+Although monkeypox is rare, there are things you can do to reduce your chance of getting it and passing it on.

 wash your hands with soap and water regularly or use an alcohol-based hand sanitiser

-do not share bedding or towels with people who are unwell and may have monkeypox
+do not share bedding or towels with people who may have monkeypox

-do not have close contact with people who are unwell and may have monkeypox
+do not have close contact (within 1 metre) with people who may have monkeypox

 Next review due: 25 April 2025